-The plant consists of stout, cylindrical spears that spring from sandy soil.
+The plant consists of stout, cylindrical spears that spring from the sandy soil.
 They can be braided or left in their natural fan shape.
 Best of all, they can be almost entirely ignored and still thrive.

 Light: Indoor plants prefer bright, filtered light, but the plants are highly light-tolerant.
 Outdoors, Sansevieria grows well in shaded or partially shaded areas.

 Water: The plant can survive long periods of drought.
 Water it monthly or less in winter; water it weekly or every other week in summer.

 Temperature: Temperatures above 50 degrees F are best, but it can survive cold spells.
 Generally, they do best in temperatures that are comfortable to humans: above 50 and below 85 degrees F.

 Soil: Fast-draining cactus mix is preferred.

 Fertilizer: Feed the plant during growing season.
 Do not feed it during winter.